rmbolger/Posh-ACME/Tutorial.md

 We included the `-Verbose` switch again so we can see what's going on.
 But normally, that wouldn't be necessary.
 Assuming everything went well, you should now have a fresh new wildcard cert that required no user interaction.

+Keep in mind that **PluginArgs are saved to the local profile and tied to the current ACME account**.
+This is what enables easy renewals that we'll discuss in the next section.
+It also means you can generate additional certificates without having to specify the PluginArgs parameter again as long as you're using the same DNS plugin.
+However, because new values overwrite old values, it means that you can't use different sets of parameters for different certificates unless you create a different ACME account.

 ## Renewing A Certificate

 Now that you have a cert that can successfully answer DNS challenges via a plugin, it's even easier to renew it.